 Skilla is an online content provider, offering thousands of video courses in software, creative, and business skill.
-When purchasing and syncing Skilla courses into your platform from Docebo’s Content Marketplace, you can directly upload them as courses, or you can store them in the Central Learning Object Repository (CLOR) as LTI learning objects to be pushed to your courses.
+When purchasing and syncing Skilla courses into your platform from Docebo’s Content Marketplace, you can directly upload them as courses, or you can store them in the Central Repository as LTI trining materials to be pushed to your courses.

 This article explains how to navigate Skilla within the context of Docebo and how to manage content from Skilla in your platform.

 Accessing and Activating Skilla in Docebo

 To access Skilla in your platform, you need to reach the Content Marketplace.
 Log into your Docebo platform as the Superadmin.
 Please note that only Superadmins have access to the Content Marketplace.
 Power Users have no permissions involving the Content Marketplace.
 Once logged in, access the Admin Menu by clicking on the gear icon in the top right of the page.
 Then, in the E-Learning section, select the Content Marketplace item.

 On the main marketplace page, you will see all of the vendors from which you can browse, purchase, and sync off-the-shelf content.
-If you haven’t activated Skilla in your platform yet, the checkmark in the bottom right corner of the vendor’s item on the marketplace page will be grey.
+If you haven’t activated Skilla in your platform yet, click on the Skilla card.
+Once in the Skilla page, click Activate Skilla and confirm the activation with the Activate button.

 Upon activating Skilla, you have a 14-day trial period before confirming your subscription.
 Please refer to Skilla documentation for further information.

 To browse content in Skilla’s catalog, you can press the Filter item in the action bar at the top of the catalog.
 You can also sort the library using the corresponding menu on the right side of the action bar at the top, or search for content using the search bar.

 Importing Content into the Platform as Training Material

-When importing the course as a learning object, it will synch directly in your platform’s CLOR.
-Flag the Import Skilla course(s) as LMS Course option and press Next at the bottom of the slideout panel.
-On the Category page, you can select into which learning object category you want to place the content, but this step is not mandatory.
+Press Next at the bottom of the slideout panel.
+On the Category page, you can select into which training material category you want to place the content, but this step is not mandatory.
 Press Import to proceed.

 Importing Content into the Platform as a Course